-If students wish to purchase their textbooks from other sources, they should confirm the correct title and edition, as described in the course syllabus.
-Students may purchase or rent required textbooks from any source.
+If students wish to purchase their textbooks from other sources, they should confirm the correct title, edition and ISBN as described in the course syllabus.
+Students may purchase or rent required textbooks in either hard or electronic format from any source.